shundhammer/qdirstat/doc/DevHistory.md

   `<ERROR>   :0 ():  QXcbConnection: Could not connect to display`

-  Now this message is also repeated on stderr, and in this particular case ("Could not connect to display"), it does not dump core any more, but just exits with error code 1.
+  Now this message is also repeated on stderr, and in this particular case ("Could not connect to display"), it does not dump core anymore, but just exits with error code 1.